sigmasaur/AwSW-it/README.md

 * At line 1036, 1148: Slightly pruned to fit fewer lines.
 * At line 1191, 1221: Added parentheses to match resp. lines 4093, 4141 of `chapter1.rpy`.
 * At line 1607: Added brackets to match line 2301 of `chapter1.rpy`.
-* At line 1623: "melon bread" -> "melon-flavored bread", to preserve the pun by linguistic necessity.
+* At line 1623: *melon bread* → *melon-flavored bread*, to preserve the pun by linguistic necessity.
 * At line 2423, 3824: Adapted to preserve a pun; reverse translation:
   * At line 2423: A playful exclamation of surprise.
   * At line 3824: This one just had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
 (Note that in theory, `Zhong`'s name might still be unknown to the user.)